trimstray/nginx-admins-handbook/doc/RULES.md

   > It is recommended to enable TLS 1.2/1.3 and fully disable SSLv2, SSLv3, TLS 1.0 and TLS 1.1 that have protocol weaknesses and uses older cipher suites (do not provide any modern ciper modes) which we really shouldn’t be using anymore.
 By the way, the TLS 1.3 protocol is the latest and more robust TLS protocol version and should be used where possible (and where don't need backward compatibility).
 The biggest benefit to dropping TLS 1.0 and 1.1 is that modern AEAD ciphers are only supported by TLS 1.2 and above.

-  > TLS 1.0 and TLS 1.1 should not be used (see [Deprecating TLSv1.0 and TLSv1.1](https://tools.ietf.org/id/draft-moriarty-tls-oldversions-diediedie-00.html) <sup>[IETF]</sup>) and were superseded by by TLS 1.2, which has now itself been superseded by TLS 1.3 (must be included by January 1, 2024).
+  > TLS 1.0 and TLS 1.1 should not be used (see [Deprecating TLSv1.0 and TLSv1.1](https://tools.ietf.org/id/draft-moriarty-tls-oldversions-diediedie-00.html) <sup>[IETF]</sup>) and were superseded by TLS 1.2, which has now itself been superseded by TLS 1.3 (must be included by January 1, 2024).
 They are also actively being deprecated in accordance with guidance from government agencies (e.g. NIST Special Publication (SP) [800-52 Revision 2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-52r2.pdf) <sup>[NIST]</sup>) and industry consortia such as the Payment Card Industry Association (PCI) [PCI-TLS - Migrating from SSL and Early TLS (Information Suplement)](https://www.pcisecuritystandards.org/documents/Migrating-from-SSL-Early-TLS-Info-Supp-v1_1.pdf).

   > Sticking with TLS 1.0 is a very bad idea and pretty unsafe.
 Can be POODLEd, BEASTed and otherwise padding-Oracled as well.
 Lots of other CVE weaknesses still apply which cannot be fixed unless by switching TLS 1.0 off.
 Sticking with TLS 1.1 is only a bad compromise though it is halfway free from TLS 1.0 problems.
 On the other hand, sometimes their use is still required in practice (to support older clients).